dragsbruh/lazycomm/docs/README.md

 sys.stderr.write("this will be captured as an error.") # will only be logged if the script exits with a non-zero exit code. exit(1) # will be logged as an error.
 ```

+## todo / plans for future

+- [ ] refactor to be more readable
+- [ ] confirm that closing connection after respond does not cause any issues
+- [ ] websocket connections

+## contributing

+please feel free to open issues or pull requests for any bugs or feature requests.
+some features are not yet complete (or) may be buggy. please open an issue if you encounter any bugs.